wendyverdonk93/docs/content/api/tools/manual_capture_partial.md

 ----------------
 __order_id__ | integer / string

-The unique identifier from your system for the order.
-If the values are only numbers the type will be integer, otherwise it will be string.
+Your unique identifier for the order.
+If the values are numbers only, the type is integer.
+Otherwise, it is string.
 Required.
 Max 50 char.

 ----------------